 Some people think that cryptoassets are bubbles without intrinsic value and this is mostly due to the fact that they don’t know how to analyze them.
 Cryptoassets can’t be analyzed with the same valuation frameworks used in stocks and other non-cryptoassets.
-However, the crypto-community has been pushing up some useful valuation models.
+However, the crypto-community has been generating some useful valuation models.
 In this article we are going to review some of them.

-Network Value to Transactions (NVT) ratio
+Network Value to Transactions (NVT) Ratio

 In Woobull Charts site we can inspect Bitcoin and Bitcoin over time.
 In the following chart, the orange curve represents the Bitcoin market capitalization over time in logartithmic scale, and the black curve represents the .
 We can see how overvalued periods with high are followed by bitcoin falling prices.